dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 This timeout, however, should only apply to this processor and MUST NOT affect spans that are ended properly after the timeout.
 If `exportEndedSpans` is set, the span MUST still be exported once ended.

+It is up to the implementation to apply the limits `maxWatchedSpans` and `maxEndedSpans` to all spans combined or to maintain two separate counters.

 ### Span Exporter